grendy/crawling_tokopedia/README.md

-# crawling_tokopedia
+# Crawling_tokopedia
-download phone number from tokopedia and image processing
+Download phone number from tokopedia and image processing

 ##Understand the web structure
 Must understand web structure like xpath and css selector